Germania of Poughkeepsie inc.

 GERMANIA ALMRAUSCH KINDERGRUPPE HISTORY

-TRACHT: The first dirndls worn by the children were made by a seamstress in Beacon, NY.
-After that life member Dorry Rose-Mathewson, who was honored at our 40th Stiftungsfest as a 40-year member, made the girl’s dirndls (a blue one and a red one) until she moved out of the area in 1986.
-The Kindergruppe then adopted a black spencer and maroon Tracht skirts handed down by the adult women.
-Since the group continued to grow in size and the girls outnumbered the skirts, in 2005 the girls then wore a green skirt with pink hearts and other colors, and a mauve colored apron and shawl set, that was made by Anny Mueller of SG Alpenland Montreal; they first wore it at our 35th Stiftungsfest.
-Singer Helga Razey Nowak later made a new mauve apron and shawl set for the girls.
-In 2009 the girls adopted a blue dirndl and a multicolored checked apron made by Bergland Trachten in Kansas and wore it for the first time at the 16th Mid-Atlantic Kinderfest.
-Our boys wear lederhosen that we purchase from Ernst Licht Embroidery and Imports and alternate between white shirts and blue checked shirts.
+KINDER TRACHT: The Kindergruppe girls first wore blue Dirndls, then red Dirndls with flowers, that were made by Dorrie Rose.
+Around 2002, when the Kinder girls of the re-formed Kindergruppe grew out of the remaining red Dirndls, they adopted a black spencer and burgundy Tracht skirts handed down by the adult women.
+Since the group continued to grow in size and the girls outnumbered the skirts, in 2005 the girls then wore a green multicolored skirt with pink hearts, and a mauve colored apron and shawl set, that was made by Anny Mueller of SG Alpenland Montreal; they first wore it at our 35th Stiftungsfest.
+Singer Helga Nowak-Razey later made a new mauve apron and shawl set for the girls out of a heavier, silkier fabric.
+In 2009, the girls adopted a blue Dirndl and a multicolored checked apron made by Bergland Trachten in Kansas and wore it for the first time at the 16th Mid-Atlantic Kinderfest.
+In 2014, the girls adopted the black flowered skirt with yellow aprons using unused material and gently used Dirndls the adults wore from 1976 through the late 1980s; and they found material so they can continue wearing burgundy skirts to match the adults.
+In 2018, we again made use of retired adult skirts and fabric sitting in storage by adding a grey-green with burgundy flowers skirt and burgundy apron to the Kindergruppe Tracht; a sewing project taken on by Barbi Stanavage.
+Barbi also worked on additional burgundy Tracht skirts for a growing children’s group.
+Our boys wear grey Lederhosen that we purchase from Ernst Licht Embroidery and Imports and they alternate between white shirts and checked shirts.

-MUSIC: The group’s first musician was Fritz Doneit who mastered his accordion with much encouragement from the group; he played for many years for the adults and the children.
+MUSIC: The group’s first musician was Fritz Doneit who mastered his accordion with much encouragement from the group.
+Fritz played for many years for the adults and the children.
 When he retired his accordion he played piano for the children’s group into the early eighties.
 Fritz became a member of Germania in 1938, Honorary Member in 1999 and sadly passed away at age 98 in 2001.
-The group was also fortunate over the years to dance to the accordion music of Ursula Holl, Esther Odelsachli and Steve Mazzuca, and the button box music of Adam Levine.
-Currently the Kindergruppe performs to the accordion music of adult dance member Marion Bauer who learned to play from band leader and longtime Almrausch friend Joe Unger.
+After Fritz, our Kindergruppe danced to the accordion music of Ursula Holl, Esther Odescalchi, and Steve Mazzuca, and then to the accordion music of dance member Marion Bauer who learned to play from band leader and longtime Almrausch friend, Joe Unger.
+Since year 2022, the Almrausch adult and children’s groups are fortunate to have our member, accordionist Erik Yearack to play for us, and when he joins us on the dance floor we rely on recorded music.